Table of Contents (click to expand)

 With the advent of stablecoins, it has become much easier to keep your holdings in crypto without having to worry about changes in value.
 To hold your crypto assets, I recommend you transfer them to crypto wallets.

 Wallets?
 Other Exchanges?
-What the heck you talkin’ bout?
+What the heck are you talkin’ bout?
 Let’s move on!

 How to Store Your Coins in a Wallet?